kstodu2/WarmCookie/README.md

 2. Apply filter to isolate traffic from potentially impacted machine. ![PotentialCulprit](screenshots/3-Culprit.png)
 3. Examined hosts on VirusTotal for any finding & reports.
 4. Follow HTTP Stream from infected machine to a malicious host.
 Leading to a Phishing Email with Invoice zip attachment. ![PotentialCulprit2](screenshots/3-culprit2.0.png)
-5. Extract the packet to confirm that the attachment has malicious code.
+5. Extract the packet and check its hash on Virustotal to confirm that the attachment has malicious code.
 6. Extract the packet destined to suspicious IP (72.5.43.29) to analyze the code.

 ---

 ## Findings
 - At 2024-08-14 19:11:04.072, Pierce Lucero, @ DESKTOP-H8ALZBV.local, MAC: 00:1c:bf:03:54:82, IP: 10.8.15.133, attempted to download an attachment from an email.
 By doing so user was redirected to a typosquatting website called quote.checkfedexexp.com (104[.]21[.]55.70), where invoice 876597035_003.zip was downloaded on his machine.
-At 19:12:00.77, the Pierce (DESKTOP-H8ALZBV) opened a .js file which downloaded the warmcookie malaware from 72[.]5.43[.]29.
+At 19:12:00.77, then Pierce (DESKTOP-H8ALZBV) opened a .js file which downloaded the warmcookie malaware from 72[.]5.43[.]29.

 ## IoCs